Table of contents

 CALL NOW TO RECEIVE A FREE CASE REVIEW

 Texas Criminal Defense Resources

-Tarrant County Criminal Defense Lawyers Association (TCCDLA) — Formerly known as the Tarrant County Criminal Bar, the TCCDLA was formed in Fort Worth under the present name in the late 1970s.
-The focus of this nonprofit association is to serve criminal defense attorneys practice in Tarrant County and to protect individual rights guaranteed by the Constitutions of both Texas and the United States.
+- Tarrant County Criminal Defense Lawyers Association (TCCDLA) — Formerly known as the Tarrant County Criminal Bar, the TCCDLA was formed in Fort Worth under the present name in the late 1970s.
+The focus of this nonprofit association is to serve criminal defense attorneys practices in Tarrant County and to protect individual rights guaranteed by the Constitutions of both Texas and the United States.
 On the TCCDLA website, you can learn more about the organization and find a variety of useful documents and links.

 - Texas Criminal Defense Lawyers Association (TCDLA) — With more than 3,200 members, the TCDLA is the largest state association for criminal defense attorneys nationwide.
 You can learn more about the nonprofit organization’s purpose, boards and committees, and bylaws on this website.
 You can also read recent press releases and learn how to download the TCDLA app for your mobile device.

 When it comes to criminal cases, there are a variety of defense strategies that a criminal defense attorney can employ.
 These are as follows:

 Innocence: It has to be proven that you had nothing to do with or were incapable of doing the crime that you are being charged with.